thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

     cat /sys/devices/pci0000\:00/0000\:$(lspci -nn | grep "audio controller" | awk '{print $1;}')/power/runtime_status

-The logger trace filtration affects only traces sent after the filter setup, so traces already stored on the kernel side are not affected.
+The logger trace filtering affects only traces sent after the filter setup, so traces already stored on the kernel side are not affected.

 Filters are set up incrementally, so when loggers are run twice with